Murder Inc. (rap group): History

 In 1987, DJ Irv Gotti met Jay-Z and the two ran around London together while Jaz-O was recording his debut album Word to the Jaz.
 Irv would later remark: "I knew Jay was different and special from them".

 In 1988, Irv met DMX through his relationship with Jay-Z and Jaz-O, as they went on tour with Main Source and The U.M.C.'s.
-Irv shared a room with producer Chad Elliott, who saw his love for Hip-Hop and told him he should work with DMX and this crew out in Yonkers called Ruff Ryders.
+Irv shared a room with producer Chad Elliott, who saw his love for Hip-Hop and told him he should work with DMX and this crew out in Yonkers, New York, called Ruff Ryders.
 Irv convinced Ruff Ryders co-founder Waah Dean to buy him a drum machine to produce tracks for DMX.
 Irv would later say, "First time I heard X rhyme, blew me away, his energy & rawness, knew he was different and special."
 In 1993, Irv met Ja Rule through Chris Black, who was "a straight hustler."
 At the time, Ja and Chris were members of the group Cash Money Click, with O-1 as the third member.
 Irv said, "As soon as I met Ja and heard him spit, he immediately stood out from the pack".

 Irv and Ja would become like brothers, as Ja would go everywhere with Irv, traveling to Yonkers to hang out with DMX and the Ruff Ryders, or meeting up with Jay-Z whenever Irv could.
 With little success, Irv continued to promote them all, putting out "Make A Move" with DMX at Sony Music, and "4 My Click" with Ja and the Cash Money Click at TVT Records/Blunt Records.
 In 1995, Jay-Z brought Damon Dash and Biggs to the studio and announced that they were his partners at Roc-A-Fella Records, asking Irv to help them.
 After Jay-Z recorded his debut album Reasonable Doubt, Irv brought "Ain't No Nigga" to Funkmaster Flex, and informed him of the Roc-A-Fella movement.
 Flex responded by playing the record on radio that night.
 Due to his involvement with Roc-A-Fella, Irv was then hired by Lyor Cohen to work at Def Jam Recordings.
 During Irv's first meeting with the label, he announced his plan to sign DMX, and was laughed at by record executives.